 End user feedback is extremely valuable.

-It’s highly likely that you could and should create open lines of communication between yourself and end users.
+It’s highly likely that you could and should create open lines of communication between yourself and end-users.
 This is true in the majority of environments you’ll find yourself in as a new product manager.
-I say ‘create’ because you’ll quickly find that it takes a lot of effort and planning to actually make this happen, but it’s worth it.
+I say ‘create’ because you’ll quickly find that it takes a lot of effort and planning actually to make this happen, but it’s worth it.

 I’ll probably write a post specifically addressing various product & company stages but let’s quickly glance at this slide from Dan Olsen:

 Feedback is useful at all 3 stages (prior to first releasing your product, after it’s live but not yet reached Product-Market Fit, and after PMF).